jamesblasco/flutter_showcase/README.md

 ##  Autogenerate social media tags - Experimental

 CAUTION!
-This feature is still experimental;
+This feature is still experimental; It generates a new index.html, if you add your own js scrips (as Firebase) it won't work for now.

 This projects aims to generate social media tags title, description, url and image for your Flutter project so you don't have to do it.